Victorian flag redesign

 Vice-regal standard

-Governor of Victoria standard
+Governor standard

-TThe vice-regal standard for the Governor of Victoria features a transposed colour palette to follow heraldic tradition, utilising the white metal as the base for the Australian pale.
+The vice-regal standard for the Governor of Victoria features a transposed colour palette to follow heraldic tradition, utilising the white metal as the base for the Australian pale.
 The hoist is white with navy stars, while the fly is navy blue, featuring the pink common heath within a white disc.